Parabellum manuals

 Cover of 1909 Pistole 08 instruction manual

 Pictured above is a 4 May 1909 first official issue P.08 Luger instruction manual, D.V.E.
 Nr.
 255., with a pale bluish-green, hard bound front and rear cover and a dark blue fabric binder.
 The manual is completely intact and in excellent condition.
 The manual measures 6" x 4-¼" and has eighty one pages of text and illustrations relating to the Parabellum Pistole 08.
 This is one of the rarest of all manuals pertaining to this pistol.
-Click here for more details on this manual.
+More details on the 1909 first official issue Pistole 08

 Return to Manuals index